 The following fact sheet provides information regarding the formalities to be observed when submitting your thesis:

-Due to the COVID-19 crisis, the b-it building is not open to students, therefore, it is not possible to submit your thesis in person.
 Please send in your thesis as a PDF per email at the latest on the date of submission.
 Remember to sign the "declaration of authorship" in the PDF version (pls. see the PDF fact sheet).
-In addition, please mail four printed copies of your thesis to the exam office postal address.
+In addition, please mail three printed and bound copies of your thesis to the exam office postal address.
 The postal date stamp (postmark) can not be any later than your submission date.
+It is possible to submit your thesis in person during the opening hours of the exam office.